harlantwood/html_massage/README.md

 ## Supported Ruby versions

+In short, Ruby 1.9 and above.
+Specifically tested ruby versions are:

 - 1.9.2
 - 1.9.3
 - 2.0.0
 - 2.1.1

 Note that ruby 1.8.x is _not_ supported.

 ## Summary